 • AutomatedAttendantVideo—Automated Attendant Video IVR group service

-• BroadworksAnywhere – Single number reach (Office anywhere) service
+• BroadworksAnywhere – Single number reach (Office anywhere) service.

 • VoiceMailRetrieval—Voice Mail group service

-• HuntGroup—A hunt group based service
+• HuntGroup—A hunt group-based service

-• GroupPaging—One way call or group page made for target users
+• GroupPaging—one-way call or group page made for target users

 • User—The direct user who made or received the call.

-• LocalGateway—A local gateway based user who made or received the call.
+• LocalGateway—A local gateway-based user who made or received the call.

 • VoiceMailGroup—shared voicemail or inbound fax box for users

-• CallCenterStandard—A call queue based service
+• CallCenterStandard—A call queue-based service

 • VoiceXML—Call added back to the Route Point queue after script termination